Hospitals provide extensive resources and expertise that enable doctors to rapidly diagnose and treat a wide range of diseases.

 The decision about resuscitation measures is very personal and depends on many factors, including the person's health, life expectancy, goals, values, and religious and philosophical beliefs and on family members' thoughts.
 Ideally, people should decide on their own after discussing the issues with their family members, doctors, and others.
 They should not allow others to make this decision for them.

 People may decide against resuscitation if they are older and feel they have lived a full life or if they have a serious disorder with a short life expectancy or a disorder that makes their quality of life poor.
-Doctors may suggest that people decide against resuscitation measures if they have a terminal disorder or a disorder that makes returning to an acceptable quality of life unlikely after resuscitation.
+Doctors may suggest that people consider deciding against resuscitation measures if they have a terminal disorder or a disorder that makes returning to an acceptable quality of life unlikely after resuscitation.
 If people decide against resuscitation, doctors write do-not-resuscitate (DNR) or do-not-attempt-resuscitation (DNAR) orders Do-Not-Resuscitate (DNR) Orders A do-not-resuscitate (DNR) order placed in a person’s medical record by a doctor informs the medical staff that cardiopulmonary resuscitation (CPR) should not be attempted.
 Because CPR is not... read more on their chart.

 The decision against resuscitation measures does not mean no treatment.
 For example, people who have a DNR or DNAR order are still treated for all disorders they have until their heart stops or until they stop breathing.
-Comfort care and treatment for pain are always provided and become a primary focus for health providers as people near the end of life.
+Comfort care and treatment for pain are always provided and become a primary focus for health care professionals as people near the end of life.

 Did You Know...